 Even if the allergies seem to be connected to your pet, your pet’s dander might not be the culprit.
 Rather, your furry friend may be bringing nature to you.

-If your pet spends any time at all outdoors, he may be trapping pollens and other allergens in his coat and bringing them straight to your tortured nasal passages.
+When your pet spends any time at all outdoors, they may be trapping pollens and other allergens in their coat and bringing them straight to your tortured nasal passages.

 If this is the case, you don’t have to worry about taking care of pet allergies—just environmental allergies.